YT-Narin/Simple-Discord-Music-Bot/README.md

 What you need to use:

-Node.js and Python 3 latest versio
+Node.js and Python 3 latest version

 How to start the bot?
 1) Go to Date folder and open the settings.json file.